-Consultee Date / Document Comment Response / where addressed in the PEI considered at the earliest opportunity. cumulative impacts of collision in section 12.7.4).
+Consultee Date / Document Comment Response / where addressed in the PEI opportunity.
 Natural England 08/12/2017 Scoping Response We agree with the use of Furness (2015) for use of definitions of biological seasons.
 However, further consideration will need to be given to lesser black-backed gull as the breeding season for individuals breeding at Alde Ore Estuary SPA will be wider than the May- July period stated as the breeding season only period, given that the project is within the foraging range of Alde-Ore Estuary SPA We suggest that this is discussed and agreed during Evidence Plan Process.
-The breeding season collision risk estimate for lesser blackbacked gull is based on the full breeding season (April to August; Furness, 2015) as opposed to the migration-free (core) breeding period.
-Although the project is within foraging range of lesser black-backed gulls breeding at the Alde Ore Estuary, tracking data from the SPA colony indicate that the proposed project is outwith the core foraging areas for this species during the breeding season (section 12.6.2.3).
+The breeding season collision risk estimate for lesser black-backed gull is based on the full breeding season (April to August; Furness, 2015) as opposed to the migration- free (core) breeding period.
+Although the project is within foraging range of lesser black- backed gulls breeding at the Alde Ore Estuary, tracking data from the SPA colony indicate that the proposed project is outwith the core foraging areas for this species during the breeding season ( section 12.6.2.3 ).
 It is therefore considered unlikely that breeding birds from the SPA make regular use of the project.
-Natural England 08/12/2017 Scoping Response We note that surveys are planned between May to August 2018 to ensure there are 24 months of site-specific data available for assessment.
-We welcome the commitment to collect 24 months of site specific data at the East Anglia ONE North windfarm site.
+Natural England 08/12/2017 Scoping Response We note that surveys are planned between May to August 2018 to ensure there are 24 months of site- specific data available for assessment.
+We welcome the commitment to collect 24 months of site specific data at the EA2 windfarm site.
 We also acknowledge that additional contextual information will come from surveys undertaken for the former East Anglia Zone and the former East Anglia TWO windfarm site.
 Noted.
-Natural England 08/12/2017 Scoping Response In addition to the RSPB tagging studies from Flamborough, there is tracking data of lesser black-backed gulls from Alde-Ore Estuary SPA from the Department for Business Environment and Industrial Strategy (BEIS) funded BTO study, and there is further tracking planned as part of Galloper's post construction Reference has been made to tracking data from the Alde-Ore Estuary SPA in the assessment (see section 12.6.2.3.1.3).
+Natural England 08/12/2017 Scoping Response In addition to the RSPB tagging studies from Flamborough, there is tracking data of lesser black-backed gulls from Alde-Ore Estuary SPA from the Department for Business Environment and Industrial Strategy (BEIS) funded BTO study, and there is further tracking planned as part of Galloper's post construction monitoring which may be available during the examination.
+Reference has been made to tracking data from the Alde-Ore Estuary SPA in the assessment (see section 12.6.2.3.1.3 ).
 Where available we will attempt to obtain any additional relevant data for the assessment.